mission-focused/community/content/posts/connected-benefits.md

 * Breakage when upstream repos go down.
 * Deployment drift from unintended version mismatches.

+Your supply chain only becomes stronger when we start to really combine all of the artifacts into a deterministic package.
+No separation of the runtime and the orchestration - everything require to run an application in a consistent format.

 ### 2. **Explicit Supply Chains**

 Airgapped systems can’t rely on implicit trust.
 Every artifact needs a known provenance.